-BE HERE BE WITH BE CALM BE STRONG BE CHANGE Mindful Awareness: Being Present in ME Space 1.
-Awareness - Me: ess: Effectiveness: Ref sent in Being Together in Ser WE Space 1.S ness - Me: 1.
-Awareness - We: W Emotion Regulation Senses in Sync 1.Sensing: What's happening in my body?
+BE HERE BE WITH BE CALM BE STRONG BE CHANGE Awareness: Being Present in ME Space 1.
+Awareness - Me: I'm aware of my thoughts, feelings, body, actions 2.
+Mindfulness: Being here with myself, for myself 3.
+Felt-sensing: Getting information from my mind & body; trusting my gut sense.
+1. In-Sight: Making 'me maps'; seeing my thoughts & feelings'; seeing my triggers & reactions.
+5. Being Myself: Seeing my uniqueness; valuing Interpersonal Effectiveness: Being Together in WE Space Awareness - We: Being present in 'we space' I. Flexible Thinking Others might see things differently.
+I. Mindsight: 'Me maps' and 'you maps; insight & empathy Boundary Awareness: Me and you, separate and together; respecting my own body, thoughts, feelings & perspectives, and also valuing yours.
+I. Mindful Togetherness: I. think about you, and I think about me.
+We validate each others' experiences & perspectives.
+Emotion Regulation Senses in Sync 1.Sensing: What's happening in my body?
 How is that connected to my thoughts, my emotions and my actions?
 2. Conscious Breathing: What shifts when I pay attention to my breath?
 3. Standing on the Moon Does the problem look different if I'm seeing from a distance e.g. 'standing on the moon?'
 4. Being the Boss: I can be the boss of my senses and my responses.
-'T have emotions my emotions don't have me.
-5. Building Mastery: 1 practice my calming skills every day.
+"I have emotions my emotions don't have me.
+5. Building Mastery: I practice my calming skills every day.
 Resilience & Thriving Even When Life Gets Tough 1.
-Distress Connectedness & Contribution Making Change that Makes a Difference 1.Being Connected: I'm aware of my thoughts, feelings, body, actions 2.
-Mindfulness: Being here with myself, for myself 3.
-Felt-sensing: Getting information from my mind & body; trusting my gut sense.
-4. In-Sight: Making 'me maps'; seeing my thoughts & feelings: seeing my triggers & reactions.
-5. Being Myself: Seeing my Being present in 'we space' 2.
-Flexible Thinking Others might see things differently.
-3. Mindsight: 'Me maps' and 'you maps; insight & empathy 4.
-Boundary Awareness: Me and you, separate and together; respecting my own body, thoughts, feelings & perspectives, and also Tolerance: I can soothe myself when I'm feeling triggered.
+Distress Tolerance: I can soothe myself when I'm feeling triggered.
 I can notice my impulse, then do the opposite.
 2. Reality Check: I can't always change the situation but I can change the way I respond.
 3. Lemonade Thinking: Seeing the opportunity within the problem.
-4. Wise Mind: I feel connected to people & nature.
+4. Wise Mind: Using my thinking mind and my feeling mind.
+5. Rocking Resilience: I can resist urges, rebalance my thoughts & emotions, bounce Connectedness & Contribution Making Change that Makes a Difference 1.Being Connected: I feel connected to people & nature.
 What I do affects others; what others do affects me.
 2. Being a Change Wizard: Life is always changing.
 I can be a force for positive change; I can make a difference in my world.
 3. Stepping Up: "What if I?"
-"What if I?"
-4. Playing it Forward: In my mind, I wonder: How will this action affect me, my friends, my family, my community? uniqueness; valuing my strengths & challenges; trusting my senses & my experiences in life. valuing yours.
-5. Mindful Togetherness: I think about you, and I think about you, and I think about me.
-We validate each others' experiences & perspectives.
-Using my thinking mind and my feeling mind.
-5. Rocking Resilience: I can resist urges, rebalance my thoughts & emotions, bounce back from adversity.
+"What if I w?"
+4. Playing it Forward: In my mind, I wonder.
+How will this action affect me, my friends, my family, my community?
 5. Seeing My Resistance to Change: How do I sometimes get stuck in old habits, even when I know a change is needed?